 But what are the key expertise areas covered by IT vendors in Romania?
-And how to choose your perfect engineering partner in the heart of Eastern Europe?
+And how to choose your perfect engineering partner in the heart of CEE?
 In this article, we look at the Romanian tech environment, highlighting the key features and vectors of the local engineering vendors.
 To help you get a multidimensional look at the outsourcing market in Romania, we analyzed IT companies in terms of:

 - Size of Romanian outsourcing vendors;